rpaperez/PalmPlanner/README.md

 ## Notes {#notes}
-- The density should be update when you remove plants.
-If not you may reset of the app.
+- The density will be updated when you remove plants.
 - You can click on legend to remove one species for the visualization.
 A double-click allows the visualization of one species
-- It is easier to remove points at the end when all the oil plam and intercrops have been designed.
+- It is easier to remove points at the end when all the oil palm and intercrops have been designed.
 You can select only the points of a particular species by double-clicking on the legend.